Should I Become a Sports Scout?

 According to the BLS, most scouts have experience playing or coaching at the college or professional level.
 Experience playing or coaching sports can help scouts assess an athlete's skill level to predict his or her potential.
 Scouts may also communicate with coaches to determine a player's aptitude, and experience interacting with other athletes and coaches will also help scouts appeal to the needs of the prospects when recruiting them.

 Build people skills.
 In addition to sports knowledge, scouts must be able to recruit players, which requires some salesmanship.
 Scouts should learn to interact with parents and athletes, as well as use sales tactics that entice players.
-Athletes can build their interpersonal skills by networking online and in person, as well as volunteering.
+Scouts can build their interpersonal skills by networking online and in person, as well as volunteering.

 Step 2 - Earn a Degree